J.D. Harvard Law School ‘73

-Representative Mike Coffman (R – Colorado), a vocal critic of the new VA Secretary, said, “This is an organization that is so incompetently led that they can’t even tell us how much any given procedure costs, so it doesn’t surprise me that they can’t manage their existing resources to better serve veterans.”
+Representative Mike Coffman (R – Colorado), a vocal critic of the new VA Secretary, said, “This is an organization that is so incompetently led that they can’t even tell us how much any given procedure costs, so it doesn’t surprise me that they can’t manage their existing resources to better serve veterans with va health care.”
 The crisis in veterans’ care continues.

 Attorney Stanley D. Prowse is a Military Advocate Lawyer dedicated to serving those that have served their country with in the military.